-Attachment-focused therapy and workshops to support healthy, loving relationships.
+Attachment-focused therapy, workshops, and education to support healthy, loving relationships.

 On a daily basis, I find myself asking my clients: what memories and moments do you want to pass on to your children?
 The answer varies, but the feeling is the same: love, trust, and comfort.